jonathan-lopes/Batscript/Desinstalador drive de impressora - Printer driver uninstaller/README.md

-# Atenção: Esse script remove apenas o drive.
+# Attention: This script removes only the drive.